piotrwitek/react-redux-typescript-jspm-starter/README.md

 ##### Learn React from sample code
 - React with TypeScript using ES6 classes
 - Redux with TypeScript (TODO)
-- Unit-testing the behaviour and rendering results of Components (TODO)
+- Unit-testing the behaviour + rendering results of Components (TODO)

 ##### JSPM
 - JSPM 0.17.X - most recent version, staying up-to-date with best-practices